bdwilliams/vagrant-base-lamp/README.md

 - Prep any *.sql files located in the sql/ directory for auto-loading.
 - vagrant up

+### Additional Notes

-After setup completes, you should be able to access any of your configured virtual hosts on port 8080.
+- After setup completes, you should be able to access any of your configured virtual hosts on port 8080.
 Example:  http://www.yourhost.dev:8080

-phpMyAdmin is accessible from any vhost via http://www.yourhost.dev:8080/phpmyadmin
+- phpMyAdmin is accessible from any vhost via http://www.yourhost.dev:8080/phpmyadmin

-All vhost logs are written to the log/ directory so there is no need to ssh into the vagrant server.
+- All vhost logs are written to the logs/ directory so there is no need to ssh into the vagrant server.

-Note:
+### Optional Note

 Mac OSX users may use the following command to port forward 80 -> 8080

 	sudo ipfw add 100 fwd 127.0.0.1,8080 tcp from any to any 80 in